fredgibbs/fredgibbs.github.io/courses/food-system-literacy/schedule.md

 ### Sep 12
 * Ann Vileisis, _Kitchen Literacy_, 96-125; 126-159.

+{% include alert.html class='alert' title='Food Ads' text="
-* FOR NEXT MEETING (9/19): Find food ads from around 1900 (1880-1920 at the extremes); What kinds of products are they promoting?
+For next week, find food ads from around 1900 (1880-1920 at the extremes); What kinds of products are they promoting?
 What kinds of techniques do they use?
 What are they appealing to?
 How are they using science to sell food?
 Who are they marketing to?
+Prepare a ~10-slide presentation.
+"%}

 ### Sep 14
+{% include alert.html class='info' title='No Class' text="
-NO CLASS (work on your presentations)
+Work on your presentations (see above)
+"%}

 ### Sep 19
 * Charlotte Bitelkoff, _Eating Right in America_, 13-44 (Scientific Moralization and the Beginning of Modern Dietary Reform).

 ### Sep 21
-* DUE: Primary Source Advertising SUMMARIES and PRESENTATIONS
+{% include alert.html class='danger' title='DUE: Advertising Presentation' text="
+Come to class prepared to give your presentations (all will be evaluated, even if not presented in class) "%}

 ## Critical Distances